 2024 - The Vision

-The Hip Hop Institute 4 Peace recognizes the opportunity presented by the 2026 FIFA World Cup to launch a hip-hop-centered anti-racism campaign.
+The Hip Hop Institute 4 Peace recognizes the opportunity presented by the 2026 World Cup to launch a hip-hop-centered anti-racism campaign.

 Early 2025 - Building the Coalition